Retiree health care costs continue to rise.

 - The estimate for retiree health care spending rises to an average of $275,000 per couple, excluding long-term care expenses.

 - This is an increase of $15,000 from 2016.

 - Health care continues to be one of the largest expenses in retirement.

-If you’re not factoring health care costs into your retirement savings strategy, you could be setting yourself up for a nasty financial shock.
-According to the latest retiree health care cost estimate from Fidelity Benefits Consulting, a 65-year-old couple retiring this year will need an average of $260,0001 (in today’s dollars) to cover medical expenses throughout retirement, up from $245,000 in 2015.
+If you're not factoring health care costs into your retirement savings strategy, you could be setting yourself up for major financial angina.
+According to the latest retiree health care cost estimate from Fidelity Benefits Consulting, a 65-year-old couple retiring this year will need an average of $275,0001 (in today's dollars) to cover medical expenses throughout retirement, up from $260,000 in 2016.

-“The sticker shock of this estimate hopefully reinforces for many people that they need to act now, regardless of their age,” says Adam Stavisky, senior vice president of Fidelity’s Benefits Consulting business.
-“Rising health care expenses are forcing people to make educated decisions now more than ever, ranging from the services they utilize to the age they choose to retire.”
+"The sticker shock of this estimate hopefully reinforces for many people that they need to act now, regardless of their age," says Adam Stavisky, senior vice president of the Benefits Consulting business at Fidelity Investments.
+"Rising health care expenses are forcing people to rethink important financial and health decisions now more than ever, ranging from the services they use to the age they choose to retire."

 Plan for long-term care

 While Medicare is designed to cover many of your health-related expenses in retirement, it does not cover everything (see graphic).
 Of course, long-term care expenses are based on many factors, and the need for long-term care insurance (and level of coverage) is highly dependent on individual circumstances.